 6.2.
 Officers.
-The officers of the Association shall be the President, the President-Elect, the Vice-President, the Secretary, and the Treasurer.
-All officers shall first be duly elected or appointed members of the Board of Directors.
+The officers of the Association shall be the President, the President-Elect, the Vice-President, the Secretary, the Treasurer, the Chief Information Officer, and the Chief Technology Officer.
+All officers shall first be duly elected members of the Board of Directors.

 6.3.
 Headquarters.
 The offices or headquarters of the Association shall be located at the discretion of the President and with the concurrence of the Board.